An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations

 where $A > 0$ denotes the soliton amplitude [m], $x_0$ represents the initial position [m], and the propagation velocity [m/s] is given by

 Equation~\eqref{eq:soliton_velocity} reveals the fundamental nonlinear dispersion relation: taller solitons travel faster, enabling overtaking collisions.
-The width parameter $w = \sqrt{12\mu/(\varepsilon A)}$ [m] characterizes the spatial extent, demonstrating that larger amplitudes produce narrower, faster solitons.
-The remarkable stability of these solutions under mutual collisions---emerging unchanged except for phase shifts---constitutes the defining characteristic of soliton behavior and validates the KdV equation as an integrable system~\cite{zabusky1965interaction,ablowitz1974method}.
+This amplitude--velocity relationship is a robust feature of oceanic internal solitary waves, where larger-amplitude ISWs are consistently observed to propagate faster than their smaller counterparts~\cite{ref-46,ref-49}.
+The width parameter $w = \sqrt{12\mu/(\varepsilon A)}$ [m] characterizes the spatial extent, demonstrating that larger amplitudes produce narrower, faster solitons---a relationship well documented in field observations of ISWs on continental shelves~\cite{ref-48}.
+The remarkable stability of these solutions under mutual collisions---emerging unchanged except for phase shifts---constitutes the defining characteristic of soliton behavior and validates the KdV equation as an integrable system~\cite{ref-3,ref-5}.